Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Evaluation

-\cref{fig:p1} illustrates the linear scaling behavior of resource consumption as a function of event rate, with confidence intervals derived from the ten runs.
-Median latency remained below 1~ms for all scenarios up to 10{,}000~events per second, and the $P_{99}$ latency stayed under 2.8~ms. \cref{fig:p2} demonstrates consistent processing even at 100{,}000~events per second; with the current configuration, event loss begins only around 250{,}000~events per second.
-These results confirm that the layered CEP architecture introduces negligible overhead while meeting a critical requirement for IoT process control: genuine real-time constraint evaluation and enforcement.\footnote{The decrease in latency can be attributed to caching effects within the engine.} Overall, the evaluation confirms that hybrid declarative process execution is feasible on edge devices, addressing the core research gap of moving from post-hoc conformance checking to active runtime enforcement.
-The prototype successfully executes the full range of STL-based constraints over continuous signals with millisecond-level latency at realistic industrial IoT frequencies, demonstrating that the approach effectively bridges the gap between hybrid specification and operational control in sensor-rich environments.
+\cref{fig:p1} illustrates the linear scaling behavior of resource consumption as a function of event rate, with confidence intervals derived from $n=5$ independent runs per rate. \cref{fig:p2} shows the latency distribution across event rates, with sub-millisecond response at typical IoT frequencies and graceful degradation under saturation.
+These results confirm that the layered CEP architecture introduces negligible overhead while meeting a critical requirement for IoT process control: genuine real-time constraint evaluation and enforcement.
+Overall, the evaluation confirms that hybrid declarative process execution is feasible on edge devices, addressing the core research gap of moving from post-hoc conformance checking to active runtime enforcement.

+To validate these results on actual IoT hardware, we additionally deployed the same backend on a Raspberry Pi~5 Model~B (8~GB RAM).
+Using the identical constraint configuration and workload generator, we ramped the event rate from 5{,}000 to 50{,}000~EPS in 5{,}000~EPS increments (30~s per step).
+The Pi sustained end-to-end latencies between 0.01 and 0.67~ms across all rates.
+Event delivery remained above 99.7\% even at 50{,}000~EPS, indicating that the architecture had not yet reached its saturation point on the Pi~5.
+These results confirm that the CEP-based execution engine imposes negligible overhead on IoT-class hardware and can sustain throughput far exceeding typical industrial sensor frequencies without requiring cloud offloading or distributed infrastructure.